top of page

 Overview of the 10-Week Program

 This 10-week college essay coaching program is designed to guide students from uncertainty to a polished, compelling personal statement through a structured and intentional process.
-Each phase builds on the previous one so that students not only complete a strong essay, but also develop clarity, depth, and confidence in their writing.
+Each phase builds on the previous one, ensuring that students not only complete a strong essay but also develop clarity, depth, and confidence in their writing.

 1. Brainstorming & Journaling (Weeks 1–2)